-For patients who progress on crizotinib, new ALK inhibitors include ceritinib and alectinib; others are in development.
-117,215-223 Ceritinib is an orally active TKI of ALK, which also inhibits the insulin-like growth factor--1 (IGF-1) receptor but not MET.
-A recent expanded phase 1 trial showed that ceritinib was very active in 122 patients with locally advanced or metastatic NSCLC who have ALK gene rearrangements.
+For patients who progress on crizotinib, second-generation ALK inhibitors include ceritinib and alectinib; others are in development.129,234- Ceritinib is an orally active TKI of ALK, which also inhibits the insulinlike growth factor-1 (IGF-1) receptor but not MET.
+An expanded phase 1 trial showed that ceritinib was very active in 122 patients with locally advanced or metastatic NSCLC who have ALK gene rearrangements.
 The overall response rate to ceritinib was 56% in patients who had previously received crizotinib; the median PFS was 7 months.
-Based on this study, ceritinib was recently approved by the FDA for patients with ALK-positive metastatic NSCLC who progress on or are intolerant to crizotinib.
-The NCCN Panel recommends ceritinib for patients with ALK-positive metastatic NSCLC who have progressed on crizotinib or are intolerant to crizotinib based on the data from Shaw et al and the recent FDA approval.
-217
+Based on this study, ceritinib was approved by the FDA for patients with ALKpositive metastatic NSCLC who progress on or are intolerant to crizotinib.
+The NCCN Panel recommends ceritinib for patients with ALK-positive metastatic NSCLC who have progressed on crizotinib or are intolerant to crizotinib based on the data from Shaw et al and FDA approval.

 Alectinib is another oral TKI of ALK, which also inhibits RET but not MET or ROS1.
-Two recent phase 2 trials in patients with ALK rearrangements showed that alectinib was very active in those who had progressed on crizotinib.
-117,224 In the larger trial (138 patients) by Ou et al, patients on alectinib had a response rate of 50% (95% CI, 41% to 59%), and median duration of response of 11.2 months (95% CI, 9.6 months to not reached).
-117 For central nervous system (CNS) disease, the control rate was 83% (95% CI, 74% to 91%), and the median duration of response was 10.3 months (95% CI, 7.6 to 11.2 months).
+Two phase 2 trials in patients with ALK rearrangements showed that alectinib was very active in those who had progressed on crizotinib.
+In the larger trial (138 patients) by Ou et al, patients on alectinib had a response rate of 50% (95% CI, 41%-59%), and median duration of response of 11.2 months (95% CI, 9.6 months to not reached).
+For central nervous system (CNS) disease, the control rate was 83% (95% CI, 74%-91%), and the median duration of response was 10.3 months (95% CI, 7.6-11.2 months).
 Of 84 patients with baseline CNS metastases, 23 (27%) had a complete CNS response to alectinib.
 Of 23 patients with baseline CNS metastases and no previous brain RT, 10 (43%) had a complete CNS response to alectinib.
-Most adverse events were only grade 1 to 2 (constipation, fatigue, and peripheral edema; 4 patients (3%) had grade 3 dyspnea.
+Most adverse events were only grade 1 to 2 (constipation, fatigue, and peripheral edema); 4 patients (3%) had grade 3 dyspnea.
 One death due to intestinal perforation may have been related to alectinib.
-The other phase 2 trial in 87 patients with ALKpositive NSCLC who had progressed on crizotinib reported that 48% of patients had an objective response to alectinib.
-224 Of 16 patients with baseline CNS metastases, 4 (25%) achieved a complete response in the CNS; 11 of these patients had previously received RT.224 One treatment-related death occurred due to hemorrhage.
-Based on these studies, alectinib was recently approved by the FDA for patients with ALK-positive metastatic NSCLC who progress on or are intolerant to crizotinib.
-The NCCN Panel recommends alectinib (category 2A) for patients with ALK-positive metastatic NSCLC who have progressed on crizotinib or are intolerant to crizotinib based on these 2 trials and recent FDA approval.
-117,224
+The other phase 2 trial in 87 patients with ALK-positive NSCLC who had progressed on crizotinib reported that 48% of patients had an objective response to alectinib.
+Of 16 patients with baseline CNS metastases, 4 (25%) achieved a complete response in the CNS; 11 of these patients had previously received RT.
+One treatment-related death occurred due to hemorrhage.
+Based on these studies, alectinib was approved by the FDA for patients with ALK-positive metastatic NSCLC who progress on or are intolerant to crizotinib.
+The NCCN Panel recommends alectinib (category 2A) for patients with ALK-positive metastatic NSCLC who have progressed on crizotinib or are intolerant to crizotinib based on these 2 trials and FDA approval.129,245,246

-ALK rearrangements and sensitizing EGFR mutations are generally mutually exclusive.
-125,225,226 Thus, erlotinib, gefitinib, and afatinib are not recommended as subsequent therapy in patients with ALK rearrangements who relapse on crizotinib (see ALK Positive: Subsequent Therapy in the NCCN Guidelines for Non-Small Cell Lung Cancer).
-126,127 Likewise, crizotinib, ceritinib, and alectinib are not recommended for patients with sensitizing EGFR mutations who relapse on erlotinib, gefitinib, or afatinib.
-For patients who progress on crizotinib, subsequent treatment for ALK-positive NSCLC includes ceritinib or alectinib (see Ceritinib and Alectinib in this Discussion and the NCCN Guidelines for Non-Small Cell Lung Cancer).
-117,208,227,228

-Continuing crizotinib may also be appropriate for patients who progress on crizotinib.229
+ALK or ROS1 rearrangements and sensitizing EGFR mutations are generally mutually exclusive.137,247,248 Thus, erlotinib, gefitinib, and afatinib are not recommended as subsequent therapy in patients with ALK or ROS1 rearrangements who relapse on crizotinib (see ALK Positive: Subsequent Therapy in the NCCN Guidelines for NSCLC).
+Likewise, crizotinib, ceritinib, and alectinib are not recommended for patients with sensitizing EGFR mutations who relapse on erlotinib, gefitinib, or afatinib.
+For patients who progress on crizotinib, subsequent treatment for ALK-positive NSCLC includes ceritinib or alectinib (see Ceritinib and Alectinib in this Discussion and the NCCN Guidelines for NSCLC).129,227,249,250 Continuing crizotinib may also be appropriate for patients who progress on crizotinib.